2019 Equipment Leasing & Finance U.S. Economic Outlook

 Equipment & Software Investment Outlook

 - Construction Machinery investment growth should remain weak and may contract;

-- All Other Industrial Equipment investment growth is likely to continue to decelerate;
+- All Other Industrial Equipment investment growth will likely remain weak and may contract;

 - Medical Equipment investment growth is expected to slow;

-- Ships & Boats investment growth is expected to accelerate;
+- Ships & Boats investment growth should accelerate;

 - Railroad Equipment investment growth is likely to remain negative;

-- Computers investment growth should remain solid; and
+- Computers investment growth will likely remain stable; and

 U.S. Capital Investment & Credit Markets: